oblinger/spotlight-commander/README-uf.md

 UNIFORM provides for SOURCE-CODE what <br>
 YAML provides for LISTS:
 </h4>
-A human enjoyable "obvious" syntax which maps onto JSON in the obvious way.
+A human enjoyable "obvious" format which maps onto JSON an obvious way.

 <br><br>

 YAML allows one to quickly implement new data formats that are both easily authored and understood by humans, AND easy to machine process.
-In a similar way, UNIFORM allows one to quickly implement new formal languages that are likewise easily authored, understood, and machine processing.
+In a similar way, UNIFORM allows one to quickly implement new code-like languages that are likewise easily authored, understood, and machine processed.